Hard Wired: Production and themes

 The album was produced during the course of roughly five months.
 Singer Bill Leeb wrote the lyrics after the music was completed.
 The usual procedure for the band, as Leeb explained: "We write [...] the music and then once we've got it finished, then I sit at home and start on the lyrics.
 I can't imagine writing any other way. [...]
 I think with our music it's usually the sounds that inspire us."
 Lyrics-wise, the album addresses topics such as materialism and environmental issues, with an emphasis on the influence of technology: "I think most of the lyrics are basically about man versus technology.
 Basically, we’re destroying our planet with technology.
 At the same time, technology is the only thing that can save us.
 It's this constant struggle between these two forces that is making us go in whatever direction we're all going."
+This album also features Devin Townsend, of Strapping Young Lad, who contributes guitars.